 Naturally Colored & Flavored Rich Buttercream:

 Mint Cream Cheese Buttercream

 Today, I am sharing yet another fabulous variation of my recipe for Best Ever Cream Cheese Buttercream, Mint Cream Cheese Buttercream.
 The buttercream series continues!
 With this buttercream we’re talkin’ all-natural green coloring with the addition of pure mint extract for an exceptional buttercream.
-Just perfect for St. Patrick’s Day!
+While this buttercream can be made year round it is especially perfect for St. Patrick’s Day!

 Pleasingly silky-rich yet light and fluffy, our Mint Cream Cheese Buttercream tastes like a cross between luscious cheesecake and mint ice cream.
 Seriously.
-I could not stop tasting it straight from the spoon (and, I’m allergic to dairy)!
-It was well worth the risk, believe me.
+I could not stop tasting it straight from the spoon.

 As I have shared previously, this exceptional buttercream base is rich and buttery, melts on the tongue and is truly divine.
 Now, with the addition of pure mint extract and all-natural green food coloring, cream cheese buttercream becomes truly extraordinary.
 Mint lovers and cheesecake lovers, rejoice!